w3c/wai-aria-practices/content/fundamental-names-and-descriptions.md

           <p>
             Similar to how visually crowded screens and ambiguous icons reduce usability, excessively long, insufficiently distinct, or unclear  accessible names can make a user interface very difficult, or even impossible, to use for someone who relies on a non-visual form of the user interface.
             In other words, for a web experience to be accessible, its accessible names must be effective.
-            The section on <a href="/fundamentals/names-and-descriptions/#naming_effectively">Composing Effective and User-friendly Accessible Names</a> provides guidance for balancing brevity and clarity.
+            The section on <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#naming_effectively">Composing Effective and User-friendly Accessible Names</a> provides guidance for balancing brevity and clarity.
           </p>
         </section>
       </section>